Clifford-Yen/HerculesDoc/docs/_sources/rst/input/output.rst.txt

     * Type: Integer
     * Description: The number of output planes.
 This is an optional parameter and the default value is ``0``.

+``planes_input_file``
+    * Optional: Conditional
+    * Type: Path
+    * Description: The path to plane input file.
+The plane information is usually written in the same parameter input file for running Hercules.
+So, chances are this path is the same as the path to the parameter input file.
+Nevertheless, it is possible to write the plane information in a separate file.
+This parameter is required if ``number_output_planes`` is bigger than ``0``.

 ``output_planes_print_rate``
     * Optional: Conditional
     * Type: Integer